Contempt in the face of the court

 [10-0150] General

 Contempt of court is a common law offence and there is no maximum penalty, subject to the Bill of Rights 1688: R v Smith (1991) 25 NSWLR 1 at 13 et seq; SCR Pt 55 r 13.
-However, where the District Court or a Local Court is exercising its jurisdiction under s 199 of the DCA, the maximum penalty which may be imposed is a fine of 20 penalty units or imprisonment for 28 days.
+However, where the District Court or a Local Court is exercising its jurisdiction under s 199 DCA in respect of a contempt in the face or hearing of the court, the maximum penalty which may be imposed is a fine of 20 penalty units or imprisonment for 28 days.
 Imprisonment is a punishment of last resort: He v Sun (2021) 104 NSWLR 518 at [68].

 SCR Pt 55 is declaratory of the Supreme Court’s power of punishment and does not exhaust it: Registrar of the Court of Appeal v Maniam (No 2) (1992) 26 NSWLR 309 at 314.
-The Crimes (Sentencing Procedure) Act 1999 applies in sentencing for contempt: Principal Registrar of the Supreme Court of New South Wales v Jando (2001) 53 NSWLR 527.
+The Crimes (Sentencing Procedure) Act 1999 does not apply in imposing a penalty for either civil or criminal contempt where the Court is exercising civil jurisdiction: Dowling v Prothonotary of the Supreme Court of NSW (2018) 99 NSWLR 229 at [43]–[45].
+In committing a person to prison for contempt of court, the Court is operating in its civil jurisdiction: Dowling at [57].

 As to matters relevant to penalty, see Maniam (No 2), above, at 314–315; Wilson v The Prothonotary, above; Jando, above, and Live Group Pty Ltd v Rabbi Ulman [2018] NSWSC 393.
 For a list of factors to be considered by the court on the question of an appropriate penalty, see Matthews v ASIC [2009] NSWCA 155 at [129], citing with approval the primary judge.